1mos-droid/1mos-droid/README.md

 ### 🌟 Featured Live Applications:
 Showcasing my commitment to delivering complete, functional products.

-* **Chekki:** A prototype of my new app which will allow businesses to sell products and promote themselves while simultaneously allowing users to rate businesses they visit.
-If anyone is interested, we can collaborate on enhancing it.
+* **Chekki:** A business and e-commerce prototype allowing businesses to sell products and promote themselves, integrated with a user-driven rating and review system.(Open to collaboration for feature enhancements).
     * **Live Link:** [https://chekki-1.web.app](https://chekki-1.web.app)
-* **The Gathering Place App:** A church connect, built to spread the word of God by Pastor Clark in the USA to all the churches worldwide.
+* **The Gathering Place App:** A **global community connector** designed for churches, enabling users to connect and distribute content for outreach worldwide (Commissioned by Pastor Clark, USA).
     * **Live Link:** [https://thegatheringplace-app.web.app](https://thegatheringplace-app.web.app)

 *(Remember to pin the corresponding source code repositories for these apps on your profile!)*